jsborjesson/oereo/docs/api/using-the-api.md

     Link: <http://localhost:3000/api/resources?page=1>; rel="first", <http://localhost:3000/api/resources?page=2>; rel="prev"

+The `Link` header will only be sent if the result is paginated.

 You can set how many records you want with the `per_page` variable:

     # it defaults to 10